 Drag an effect from the Toolbox to the Timeline.
-An empty box appears where you can insert your photos or videos.
-After you have pasted the content, click on the colored frame of the effect.
+An empty box will appear into which you can insert your photos or videos.
+Once you have inserted the content, click on the colored frame of the effect.
 In the Properties area, set the parameters for the effect.